-- A listing of clothing or accessories that contain a product title longer than 80 characters
+- A listing of clothing or accessories that contains a product title longer than 80 characters

-- A product listing without any defined category
+- Also, a product listing without any defined category

 How to fix a suppressed Amazon Listing?

-- If any Amazon product listing is suppressed, sellers can find a ‘Suppressed’ button.
+- Sellers can find a ‘Suppressed’ button if any Amazon product listing is suppressed.
 If the button is not available, then all the listings are fine.

-- Click on the ‘suppressed’ button if it is present and select the suppressed product listing.
+- If it is present, click the ‘suppressed’ button and select the suppressed product listing.

 - Go through the listing and edit the details that require changes.
-If the product listing doesn’t have images, click on ‘Manage Images’ to fix listing errors related to Amazon listing images.
-Every Amazon product listing has a Product Summary page where all the suppression and errors are listed.
+Also, if the product listing doesn’t have images, click ‘Manage Images’ to fix listing errors related to Amazon listing images.
+Every Amazon product listing has a Product Summary page listing all the suppression and errors.
 Resolve issues as mentioned in the suppressed listings.